Meet the Team

 I am dyslexic myself and have had some fantastic support in the past, which has enabled me to develop my potential; both practically and in academia.
 As such it’s great to be able to work with dyslexic people in Cornwall and to provide support to others.

-Miriam Kennedy – Outreach Dyslexia Adviser (Education and Training)
+Miriam Kennedy – Dyslexia Adviser (Who Dares Works)

 I have been employed in adult education for 17 years working for a London Borough, teaching literacy and numeracy and supporting dyslexic students.
 I started managing dyslexia support in 2006 and was responsible for teaching and supporting lecturers to identify and refer learners with specific learning difficulties and adapt to their learners’ needs and for some lecturers to give one to one support.